New call-to-action

 Download our Free Guide on Biomagnetic Separation Scale-up HERE.

-Magnetic beads and the magnetic separation rack
+Magnetic beads and magnetic separation rack interaction

 A simple magnetic separation rack is a straightforward piece of permanent magnet.
 Calculating the value of a magnetic field in each point in space and then determining the gradient is not too complex.
 The graph shows the results as we move away from the center of the surface of the magnet.
 In the best case scenario (assuming the magnetic beads are always saturated) the magnetic force changes very quickly according to the distance from the surface.
-When different magnet sizes are compared, it may seem surprising that small magnets generate ber forces near the surface than larger ones, but this is because the larger the magnet, the more constant the magnetic field and, as we have just learned, a constant magnetic field does not generate force.
+When different magnet sizes are compared, it may seem surprising that small magnets generate bear forces near the surface than larger ones, but this is because the larger the magnet, the more constant the magnetic field and, as we have just learned, a constant magnetic field does not generate force.

 Some magnetic separation devices try to get around this by using two permanent magnets with opposite polarity.
 This means that the field is never constant near the center of the assembly and that there are greater forces near the permanent magnet surface where we want the magnetic beads to be at the end of the process.